ONSdigital/s3crypto/README.md

 # s3encrypt

-An Client Side encryption wrapper for the AWS SDK for S3
+A Client Side encryption wrapper for the AWS SDK for S3

 Compatible with https://github.com/ONSdigital/java-s3crypto